 Mark the location of each sticker

-Before applying the stickers, it is essential to visualize their location and the final result.
+Before applying the stickers, it is essential to visualize their placement and the final result.
 Once you know what you want, draw the edges of each sticker on the body with a pencil.

 Wash your hands thoroughly

-Before you start placing stickers on the body, wash your hands thoroughly.
-Even after washing, your hands will still be covered in natural oils that can get on the surface and stop the sticker from sticking properly.
-So, avoid touching the car body more than you need to.
+Before you start placing stickers on the bodywork, wash your hands thoroughly.
+Even after washing, your hands will still be covered in natural oils that can transfer to the surface and prevent the sticker from adhering properly.
+So avoid touching the bodywork more than necessary.

-Make sure the car body is completely clean and free of dust or lint.
-If necessary, use a car body cleaner and a microfiber cloth to clean the area you will be working on.
+Make sure the bodywork is completely clean and free of dust or lint.
+If necessary, use a bodywork cleaner and a microfiber cloth to clean the area you are going to work on.

 Apply soapy water

-Brush the car body and the sticky side of the stickerwith soapy water ( or dishwashing liquid diluted in water), which will allow you to readjust the position of your sticker by sliding it.
+Brushsoapy water (or dishwashing liquid diluted in water) onto the car body and the sticky side of the sticker, which will allow you to readjust the position of your sticker by sliding it.
 Once it is in the right place, remove the film from under the sticker using a credit card or other makeshift scraper and make it adhere to the surface by heating it with a hair dryer.
-You'll be amazed at how much better the stickers look when you use the soap trick.
+You will be amazed at how much better the stickers look when you use the soap trick.

 Use tools